pyOpenSci/pyopensci.github.io/_posts/2024-05-31-friends-dont-let-friends-package-alone-pyconus-24.md

 scientists would need a process that:

 * Enforced “good enough” practices in scientific Python packaging
-* Was not overly binding but also set users up for success
+* Was not overly-binding, but also set users up for success

 I also knew that:

-* We needed to create some sort of packaging guide that set up expectations for our pyOpenSci open peer review of software process.
-And that
+* We needed to create some sort of packaging guide that set up expectations for our pyOpenSci open peer review of software process, and that
 * I wasn't the lead expert in the room.
-Thus, needed people from across the (scientific) Python ecosystem and beyond to build consensus and define what were “good enough” practices.
+Thus, we needed people from across the (scientific) Python ecosystem and beyond to build consensus and define what were “good enough” practices.

-But how could pyOpenSci in these early years, as a not-yet-created community empower people to navigate a tricky if not complex ecosystem empowered by choice?
+But how could pyOpenSci in these early years, as a not-yet-created community, empower people to navigate a tricky, if not complex, ecosystem empowered by choice?

 ## Choice is a value in the Python ecosystem